usnistgov/OSCAL/docs/content/documentation/_index.md

 The following documentation for OSCAL is provided:

-- Documentation for the [models](schema/) supporting the various OSCAL layers, including descriptions of the XML and JSON formats provided for each model.
+- **Layers and Models:** Documentation for the OSCAL [layers and models](schema/), including descriptions of the XML and JSON formats provided for each model.
+- **Processing Specification:** [Specifications](specification/) for processing some types of OSCAL content.
 - A detailed description of the [data types](schema/datatypes/) used in the OSCAL models.
-- Real-world and artifical examples of the OSCAL models in XML, JSON, and YAML formats.
+- Real-world and constructed examples of the OSCAL models in XML, JSON, and YAML formats.
 - A discussion of how OSCAL relates to and draws inspiration from [other documentary formats](relations-to-other/).